Cabinet Basics Part 6 Off the Wall Kitchens — Living Without Upper Cabinets

 Innovative drawer organizer systems using pegboard and movable dividers reduce reconfiguring drawer organization to a simple process of rearranging the dividers in the pegboard base to any new configuration you like.
 Once we fit and install the Melamine pegboard base, you can arrange the drawer as you prefer as many times as you need to any configuration you want or need.
-No further cutting and fitting is required.
+No further cutting and fitting are required.
 This makes drawer storage almost infinitely flexible, able to meet your changing storage needs.
 Tall dividers are available for deep drawers and short dividers for shallow drawers.
 We have yet to meet a drawer that this flexible system will not work in or a storage requirement it cannot meet.

 For pot, pan and lid storage, we prefer deep drawers with specialized organizers made just for this purpose.
 Several varieties are available from accessory suppliers, and we make our own.
 In general, these organizers store pots and pans and their associated lids in the same place so that pans and lids stay together for quick retrieval.

 A number of commercial pot, pan and lid organizers are on the market.
 Some, made out of wire, store pans and lids in the same drawer space.
 A deep drawer for pans with a shallow pullout for lids is also a common configuration.
 Another is a deep drawer for pans with narrow pockets at the sides or back for lids.
 Many of these are after-market accessories intended for installation in existing cabinets to make them more efficient.